defund12/defund12.org/teams.md

 ## 2. Triage Team [Needs people!]

 A person on the triage team is the first to review newly created issues.
+Look over all issues that have the tag `[new-request]`

 **Responsibilities**